[Latest] How to Charge LiFePO4 Battery – Timeusb

 An excellent charging solution for RVs and boats with battery storage is to use an alternator to charge LiFePO4 batteries.

-A generator is a generator that converts mechanical energy into electrical energy, producing alternating current (AC).
+An alternator is a generator that converts mechanical energy into electrical energy, producing alternating current (AC).
 The connected rectifier then converts the alternating current into direct current (DC).

 It is an essential part of the electrical system of any internal combustion engine vehicle and is responsible for charging the starter battery used to start the engine.
-With some modifications, this electrical system can also be used to charge a battery bank, including LiFePO4 batteries, while the vehicle is in motion.
+With some modifications, this electrical system can also be used to charge a battery bank, including LiFePO4 batteries, while the vehicle is running.

 LiFePO4 batteries have a low internal resistance when not fully charged, which means they can draw any amount of current from the alternator, which can lead to overheating and damage to the battery.